hippie68/pkgrename/README.md

       is disabled (command [P]), %merged_ver% is empty and %true_ver% is %app_ver%.
       %merged_ver% is always empty for non-app PKGs.

       (***) A checksum that indicates whether game and update PKGs that have the same Title ID are compatible with each other ("married").
+This pattern variable will be empty for PKGs of other types.

       (****) %type% is %category% mapped to "Game,Update,DLC,App,Other".
       These 5 default strings can be changed via option "--set-type", e.g.: